-Thus, under our theory, simple things, particularly the ease of starting a new business and the ability to operate that business without fear of personal liability or imprisonment, are critical variables in the solution to the growth puzzle.
-In particular, we believe that the inability of small entrepreneurs to start and maintain small businesses explains the economic pathology in many developing countries, particularly in the Middle East.
-The core problems are: (1) the lack of easy access to the limited liability organizational form that provides a vehicle for doing business which allows entrepreneurs to proceed without fear of crushing personal liability; and (2) the lack of choice among a variety of such forms.
-Limited liability forms of business organization also not only facilitate risk-taking, they also stimulate the demand for capital, and thereby promote the development of the financial sector.
+Thus, under our theory, simple factors, notably the ease of starting a new business and the ability to operate that business without fear of personal liability or imprisonment, are critical variables in the solution to the growth puzzle.
+In particular, the inability of small entrepreneurs to start and maintain small businesses seems to explain the economic pathology in many developing countries, particularly in the Middle East.
+The core problems are: (1) the lack of easy access to the limited liability organizational form that provides a vehicle for doing business without fear of crushing personal liability; and (2) the lack of choice among a variety of such forms.
+Limited liability forms of business organization not only facilitate risk-taking but also stimulate the demand for capital, thereby promoting the development of the financial sector.

 Economic growth requires entrepreneurship.
-Entrepreneurship requires risktaking.
-Different legal frameworks provide different incentives for risk-taking.
-In the U.S., for example, the ease with which firms and individuals can declare bankruptcy, and perhaps more importantly, the lack of social stigma associated with such declarations provide incentives for firms and individuals to take risks.
-In countries where there is potential criminal liability for debtors, risk-taking incentives are dampened.12 Clearly the ability to form limited liability entities such as the corporation, the joint stock company, and the limited partnership are critical to attract risk capital.
+Entrepreneurship requires risk-taking.
+Different legal frameworks provide different incentives for risktaking.
+In the United States, for example, the ease with which firms and individuals can declare bankruptcy and, perhaps more importantly, the lack of social stigma associated with such declarations remove disincentives for firms and individuals to take risks.
+In countries where debtors face potential civil or criminal liability for business failure or inability to pay creditors, those prospects dampen risk-taking incentives.15 Clearly, the ability to form limited liability entities such as the corporation, the joint stock company, and the limited partnership is critical to attract risk capital.